CenterForOpenScience/jamdb/docs/source/data-modeling.md

 > Strings, numbers, and arrays are all valid JSON but the root of a document must be a JSON object.

 Your data model is up to you.
-You can use IDs to create fake relationships.
+You can use IDs to create pseudo-relationships.

 ```
                   +--------------------------------------------------------+